patriciadraut/liferay-docs/en/deployment/articles-dxp/08-lcs/05-using-lcs/01-intro.markdown

 [TOC levels=1-4]

-Once your @product@ server is connected to LCS, you can get down to the business that LCS is designed for---managing and monitoring your servers.
+Once your @product@ server is connected to LCS, you can get down to the business that LCS is designed for---managing your servers.
 If you're not already there, log in with your account on [lcs.liferay.com](https://lcs.liferay.com).
-This is where you'll apply updates, view server metrics, manage environments, and more.
+This is where you'll manage environments, register servers and more.

 This articles in this section each detail one or more of LCS's features: